nykabhishek/nykabhishek.github.io/_pages/cv.md

 ======
 * Ph.D in Mechanical Engineering, Texas A&M University, 2022 (expected)
 * M.S. in Mechanical Engineering, Texas A&M University, 2019
-* Bachelor of Technology in Mechanical Engineering, National Institute of Technology - Karnataka, 2014
+* Bachelor of Technology in Mechanical Engineering, [National Institute of Technology Karnataka, Surathkal](https://www.nitk.ac.in/), 2014

 Work Experience
 ======